18F/development-guide/pages/posting.md

 ## <a name="set-default-branch"></a>Set the default branch

+_Note: If your repository is not just a Jekyll site, e.g. it is a project repository with a `gh-pages` or `18f-pages` branch for documentation, you can ignore this step._

 You also need to set `18f-pages` branch as the default.
 First, click the **Settings** page button (on the right side of the screen):<br/>
 <img src="{{site.baseurl}}/images/gh-settings-button.png" alt="GitHub settings page button">